veluca93/oii-web/docs/External contest formats.rst

 - ``stop`` (integer; also accepted: ``fine``): the UNIX timestamp of the end of the contest (copied in the ``stop`` field); defaults to zero, meaning that contest times haven't yet been decided.

-- ``token_*``: token parameters for the contest, see :ref:`configuringacontest_tokens` (the names of the parameters are the same as the internal names described there); by default tokens are disabled.
+- ``token_*``: token parameters for the contest, see :ref:`configuringacontest_tokens` (the names of the parameters are the same as the internal names described there); by default tokens are infinite.

 - ``max_*_number`` and ``min_*_interval`` (integers): limitations for the whole contest, see :ref:`configuringacontest_limitations` (the names of the parameters are the same as the internal names described there); by default they're all unset.